kjbritt/kjbritt.github.io/about.markdown

 As a writer, I cover travel and events in Alaska, science, wildlife biology, paleontology, archaeology, ancient history and technology.
 My writing portfolio is available on [MuckRack](https://muckrack.com/keenan-britt-1).

+I chose to pursue science journalism because of my lifelong passion for science, inspired by my childhood fascination with dinosaurs.
+I'm currently a board member for the Alaska Museum of Science and Nature.

 I earned a bachelor's degree in anthropology from the University of Michigan and have training in labratory and field methods in both archaeology and paleontology.
 I participated in archaeological excavations in Belize, Jordan and Alaska.
 Recently, I visited and [reported on the ongoing excavations at the Carpenter Site](https://www.uaa.alaska.edu/news/archive/2025/07/archaeology-carpenter-site-old-can-artifact.cshtml) near Delta Junction, Alaska.

 ## Skills